Altitude Training: Boosting Endurance Running Performance

 Altitude training is an effective way to improve your endurance running performance.
 It’s also widespread among professional athletes, who use it to prepare for high-altitude competitions or races.

-• Paula Radcliffe (Great Britain), who trained at high altitudes before winning gold medals at three consecutive Olympic Games
+– Paula Radcliffe from Great Britain trained at high altitudes.
+She then won gold medals at three Olympic Games in a row.

 Check Out: How to choose Energy Bars for weight loss